-Portico Academy Trust has a Designated Teacher in each of its schools for pupils who are LAC.
+Our school has a Designated Teacher for pupils who are LAC.
 The Designated Teacher attends LAC Reviews, PEP meetings and liaises with the child's Social Worker and Independent Reviewing Officer (IRO) and with the Local Authority Virtual School Headteacher, who is responsible for the progress of children looked after.
 A previously looked after child remains vulnerable and all staff should have the skills, knowledge and understanding to keep previously looked after children safe.
+Please refer to our Designated Looked After Policy.
+The statutory guidance for LAC children.